keniasousa/AccelerometersPrediction/README.md

 Open the R markdown file AccelerometersPrediction.Rmd in RStudio and click on "Knit HTML".

-The R markdown file AccelerometersPrediction.Rmd creates the AccelerometersPrediction.html page.
+Use knitr to convert the R markdown file AccelerometersPrediction.Rmd into the AccelerometersPrediction.html page.

 Reference: